team-hdnet/hdnet/doc/example_sequence.rst

 In many cases we will be able to identify one node in the graph that corresponds to the base state of the network; characteristic for a base state is that it has high degree (sum of in- and out-degrees) in the Markov graph:

 .. code-block:: python

     # try to guess base node (resting state memory) as node with highest
     # degree (converging and diverging connections)
     # -- adjust post hoc if necessary!
-    markov_degrees = markov_graph.degree()
+    markov_degrees = markov_graph.degree(list(markov_graph.nodes))
-    base_node = max(markov_degrees, key=markov_degrees.get)
+    base_node = max(markov_degrees)[0]
-    print "base node is %d" % base_node
+    print ("base node is %d" % base_node)

 As you will see, the base node is 0 in this case.

 Cycles as reliably produced network reponses
 --------------------------------------------

 Now we calculate simple cycles (i.e. closed simple paths starting and ending at the same node) in the Markov graph starting at the base node.
 Each cycle can be thought of as a cycle in the state space of the network, corresponding to an excitation cycle of the network and describing how it is brought out of the base state, passing through a series of transient excited states to finally fall back into the base state.
 This essentially corresponds extracting several 1-dimensional aspects of the network dynamics.

 As a measure for how reliably the network generates these cycles in the state space we use the Markov entropies of the nodes in the cycle: lower entropy of a memory means that the following state is more predictable, i.e. the path is more stably visited, whereas higher entropy means that the path is scattered when passing through a memory.
 We score all cycles by their entropy (where the entropy of a cycles is a weighted sum of the entropies of the nodes it consists of).
 The lower the entropy, the more stably that cycle occurrs in the data: